RobGrimes8/webbox-frontend-exercise/public/README.md

 IMPORTANT POINTS
 ================
-*The './app/' directory was renamed as './public/' to help with React* *The webpage is still accessible by running 'npm start' but the default port is now __3000__*
+* The './app/' directory was renamed as './public/' to help with React.
+* The webpage is still accessible by running 'npm start' but the default port is now __3000__

 React Use